il-nietos/twitter-sentiment-docker-pipeline/README.md

 ```
 $ conda install --name <environment_name> --file requirements.txt
 ```
+3. Credentials:

+3.a.
+Add your Twitter credentials into a config.py file located in the tweet_collector folder (See twitter API instructions: https://developer.twitter.com/en/docs/twitter-api)

-3. Add your Twitter credentials and Slack credentials
+3.b.
+Add your Slack credentials to config.py file located in slack_bot folder (see Slack webhook instructions: https://api.slack.com/incoming-webhooks)

-4. To start running the docker compose and begin streaming tweets, go to the directory containing the compose.yml file and run in your terminal:
+4. To start running the docker compose and begin streaming tweets:
 ```
+$ cd pipeline
 $ docker-compose build && docker-compose up
 ```

 ## Note

 The tweepy library that allows users to access twitter API is frequently updated.
-Therefore functions used in this project may not function as they should.
+Therefore functions used in this project may not function as they should later on.